-- Monarch’s Wake County offices in Fuquay-Varina, Wake Forest and Zebulon will open effective June 1 with limited office hours each week.
+- Monarch’s Wake County offices in Fuquay-Varina, Wake Forest and Zebulon have limited office hours each week.
 Fuquay-Varina will open Mondays, Wednesdays and Fridays.
 Wake Forest will be open on Tuesdays.
 Zebulon will be open on Thursdays.
 We will continue to provide services via telehealth five days a week.

 FACILITY-BASED CRISIS SERVICES

-- Visitation is only permitted at Monarch’s Facility-Based Crisis Services locations in Lumberton, Charlotte and Greensboro by appointment.
+- Visitation is only permitted at Monarch’s Facility-Based Crisis Services locations in Lumberton and Charlotte by appointment.
 Visitors should call the facility front desk to schedule visitation, which will be coordinated in 30-minute intervals to allow for appropriate social distancing.

 - Masks are required for all staff, people we support and visitors and COVID-19 screenings will be completed for individuals on site.

 - Effective October 5, 2020, a negative COVID-19 test result will be required prior to admission for any child or adolescent and a flu vaccine is strongly encouraged for all youth prior to admission unless there is a medical contraindication.